cbuzby/Sequencing/README.md

 * for 8 samples in a sp run, this is ~8 hours
 * using CB_2.q, each file is merged together, indexed as one, and THEN SEPARATED by chromosome.
 This took 10 hours for a 1s Novaseq run
 * CB_3.q takes a couple of minutes for the by-chromosome samples
-* CB_4.q will take > 6 hours for even the smallest samples if running 1s (I swear it was shorter for the sp run, maybe 7 max for the large ones)
+* CB_4.q will take > 8 hours for all except the smallest samples if running 1s (I swear it was shorter for the sp run, maybe 7 max for the large ones)
+* CB_4.q finishes for all Chr at: [>9hr]